What is DNS Amplification Attack?

 DNS amplification is a DDoS attack in the attacker’s domain name system (DNS) server vulnerabilities to initially turn small requests into a much larger payload, using the victim’s server for break down.
 DNS amplification is a form of reflection attachment that manipulates public domain name systems and makes them flood with large amounts of UDP packets.
 By using different amplification methods, writers can “inflate” the size of those UDP packets to make the attack so efficient that the Internet infrastructure is even the most reliable.

 A DNS amplification attack uses various methods to achieve the same end goal of denying service.
 The idea is to picture six wide-load trucks driving side by side along the same six-lane road rather than thousands of cars entering the highway at once.
-The traffic flow has been totally disrupted, not by a sudden attack of thousands of cars, but by a small number of vehicles that can not pass through normal traffic.
-And, while most DDoS attacks work by flooding a network with huge amounts of average packets, the same result can be obtained by the DNS amplification attack.
+As a result, the traffic flow has been totally disrupted, not by a sudden attack of thousands of cars, but by a small number of vehicles that can not pass through normal traffic.
+And, while most DDoS attacks work by flooding a network with huge amounts of average packets, the DNS amplification attack can obtain the same result.
 Nonetheless, no analogy is perfect, and the DNS amplification past has a few additional nuances, and let’s look at this assault in depth.

 How does DNS Amplification Attack Work?